zorael/kameloso/README.md

 Before allowing *anyone* to trigger any restricted functionality, the bot will try to identify the accessing user by querying the server for what **services account** that user is logged onto, if not already known.
 For full and global administrative privileges you will need to be logged into services with an account listed in the `admins` field in the configuration file, while other users may be defined with other per-channel permissions in your [`users.json`](#other-files) file.
 If a user is not logged onto services it is considered as not being uniquely identifiable and cannot be resolved to an account.

-In the case of **hostmasks mode**, the above still applies but "accounts" are derived from user hostmasks.
+In the case of [**hostmasks mode**](https://github.com/zorael/kameloso/wiki/On-servers-without-services-(e.g.-no-NickServ)), the above still applies but "accounts" are derived from user hostmasks.
 See the **Admin** plugin `!hostmask` command (and the [`hostmasks.json`](#other-files) file) for how to map hostmasks to would-be accounts.
-Hostmasks are a weaker solution to user identification, but not all servers offer services.
-More information can be found in [the wiki entry on hostmasks](https://github.com/zorael/kameloso/wiki/On-servers-without-services-(e.g.-no-NickServ)).
+Hostmasks are a weaker solution to user identification, but not all servers offer services..

 ## **Twitch**

-> **If you're interested in trying the bot but don't want to run it yourself, [contact me](mailto:zorael@gmail.com?subject=kameloso) and I'll host an instance on a headless server.**
+> **If you're interested in trying the bot but don't want to run it yourself, [contact me](mailto:zorael@gmail.com?subject=Hosting+a+kameloso+instance) and I will host an instance on a headless server.**

 ### **Copy paste-friendly concrete setup from scratch**

 Prebuilt binaries for Windows and Linux can be found under [Releases](https://github.com/zorael/kameloso/releases).

 If you're on **Windows**, you must first [install the **OpenSSL** library](#windows).
-Run this command to download and launch the installer for it, then opt to install to Windows system directories when asked (here in Powershell syntax):
+Navigate to where you downloaded the file, then run the following command to download and launch the installer for it.
+Make sure to **opt to install to Windows system directories** when asked.
+Here in Powershell syntax:

 ```shell
 ./kameloso --get-openssl